Peach Jacks – a Southern Tradition

 I remember eating fried peach jacks whenever I went to Dinner on the Ground at a small country church in eastern North Carolina.
 Dinner on the Ground all over the south celebrated the end of revival – they called it Homecoming.
 Like peach jacks, these celebrations are a fading tradition.

-- 1 6-ounce package of dried peaches*
+- 6 ounce dried peaches*

-- 1 1/2 – 2 cups water (Add water if it cooks out before peaches are soft)
+- 1 1/2 - 2 cups water Add water if it cooks out before peaches are soft

 - 1 cup sugar